Translated from English by gtranslate.io

 Locus Map can search in its entries that are geo-tagged, i.e. have defined location:

 The results are listed in a table of points.
-They can be displayed on map or imported for later use.
+They can be displayed on a map or imported for later use.
 Their details contain URL to the related Wikipedia article.

 The displayed nor imported Wikipedia points do not contain full article texts, only links for their online display.
 Storing Wikipedia articles for their offline use is not possible.

 The simplest and best memorable coordinate system in the world.
 The whole surface of the Earth is divided into a network of 3×3 meters squares.
 Each square is defined by a unique combination of three words.
 Name the three words and search the place:

 Both services contain huge databases of points of interest and interesting places: